CodingEngineer15/covid_dashboard/README.md

 `pip3 install pandas sqlite3 sqlalchemy`

 ## Acknowledgements
 The data used for this project was obtained using the following <a href=https://ourworldindata.org/covid-deaths>link</a>.
-Special regards are given to the **Our World in Data** organisation for allowing their data to be freely available for use.
+Special regards are given to **Our World in Data** for allowing their data to be freely available for use.